microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 Assert.False(result.Errors.Any());
 ```

-* The `rootPath` here is the path where your build artifacts that are to be published live.
-All the files here will be scanned and added to the 'files' section in the SBOM.
-If the `manifestDirPath` parameter is not provided, the generated SBOM will also be placed here inside the `_manifest` folder.
+* The `rootPath` dictates the destination path for publishing the build artifacts.
+The API will scan all files in 'rootPath' and will subsequently add them to the 'files' section in the SBOM output file.
+If the command does not include the `manifestDirPath` parameter, the tool will generate the SBOM inside the default `_manifest` folder.
-* The `componentPath` parameter usually contains your source folder, and it will be searched for dependency compenents.
-All the discovered components will end up in the 'packages' section in the SBOM.
+* The `componentPath` parameter normally contains the source folder, which the API will search for dependency components.
+The 'packages' section in the SBOM file will list the discovered components.
 * The `metadata` and `configuration` parameters accept the [`SBOMMetadata`](#sbommetadata) and [`RuntimeConfiguration`](#runtimeconfiguration) objects respectively.
-* In case you want the generated SBOM to be placed in a different folder, you can provide the path in the `manifestDirPath` parameter.
-Please note, we will generate a `_manifest` directory at this path and store the SBOMs there.
+* As desired, the `manifestDirPath` parameter allows users to specify a full folder path if they want the API to save the SBOM to a directory other than the default `_manifest` location.
+The API will store the SBOM file in the `_manifest` subfolder under the user-specified path.

-The API is asynchronous and it returns a `SBOMGenerationResult` object.
-If the generation was successful, the `IsSuccessful` flag is set to `true`.
-If the generation failed, the errors will be added to the `Errors` list.
+The API asynchronously returns a `SBOMGenerationResult` object.
+A successful SBOM file generation will set the `IsSuccessful` flag value to `true`.
+A failed generation run will add the errors to the `Errors` list.
-## Self provided data based SBOM generator API
+## Self-provided data-based SBOM generator API

-There might be occasions where you don't want us to scan for your components, and you already have the list of files and packages you want to include in the SBOM and want to use our tool only to serialize the data in the right format, the self provided data based API is the choice for you.
+There might be occasions where users do not want the API to scan for the target components.
+The self-provided data-based API is an ideal choice for those scenarios where users have the list of files and packages for inclusion in the SBOM file.
+The self-provided data-based SBOM generator API gives users the ability to serialize the data in the desired format.

-You will still have to provide the metadata and runtime objects for this API.
+Users will still have to provide the metadata and runtime objects for this API.

 ### SBOMFile

-A file inside the SBOM is represented using the `SBOMFile` object. `Path` and `Checksum` are the only required properties, any additional values will be serialized as is to the final SBOM.
+`Path` and `Checksum` are the only required properties for use in the `SBOMFile` object in order to represent a file inside the SBOM.
+The API will serialize any additional values unchanged "as-is" in the output SBOM file.

 ```C#
 var file = new SBOMFile